intelec-ai/intelecai-installation/README.md

    * download them as a zip file from here https://github.com/intelec-ai/intelecai-installation/archive/master.zip and unzip it (right click on the zip file and choose "Extract All...")
    * or clone the git repository like this `git clone https://github.com/intelec-ai/intelecai-installation.git`
 2. Start Intelec AI by clicking on `start_servers.bat`.
-3. Wait for 10 seconds, then visit http://localhost:7700 to open Intelec AI.
+3. Visit http://localhost:7700 to open Intelec AI.
 4. You can stop Intelec AI by clicking on `stop_servers.bat`.

 ## Installation in Linux and Mac